 If you’re looking to stay somewhere that is totally unique, there are so many different options around Ontario.
 You may not even know most of these places existed or were possible to rent.
 Many of the properties are for the more adventurous type, so be sure to check what kind of amenities are available before booking your stay.
-Make the most out of 2020 (or start planning for 2021) with a fun getaway that is truly one of a kind.
+Make the most out of 2021 with a fun getaway that is truly one of a kind.

 Location: Madoc, Ontario

 Stay in the most immaculate yurt in the middle of the forest, surrounded by acres of property.
 The inside of the yurt is gorgeous and the entire experience was above my expectations.
 Even though there’s no running water, there are jugs of water provided so you can still wash your hands the old fashion way.
 When the sun starts hitting the yurt in the morning, it immediately starts heating up the yurt, but it does cool down quite a bit in the evenings.

 Located on an organic Utopia farm, this two-bedroom cottage was made from a Canadian Pacific Boxcar Train (one of the few built between 1896 and 1914).
 Another extra special feature includes the indoor chemical-free indoor pool.
 There is also an infrared sauna to dry off in after your dip.
 The property is on 62 acres of trails and forests that are filled with wildlife, overlooking beautiful gardens with gazebos and their spring-fed pond.
 If you’re there during the right season, the owners will leave you goodies from their land, such as herbs, veggies, fruit, flowers and more.

 Location: Kinghurst, Ontario